MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/accessible-apps-limitations.md

 ## Expandable sections
 Expandable sections, also known as disclosures, contain content that are hidden until the user presses a button.
 There is no built-in support for these but there is a workaround.

 Mention the expanded state in the **[AccessibleLabel](controls/properties-accessibility.md)** of the button.
-For example, "Show more.
-Collapsed."
+For example, “Show more details.
+Collapsed.”
 Update the **AccessibleLabel** when the expanded state changes.
 Position the expanded content immediately after the button so that screen reader users can logically navigate to it.
 Push other content down when the section expands.

 ## Landmarks
 You can create heading landmarks with **[Label](controls/control-text-box.md)** controls.
 Navigation, banner, and other landmarks are not supported.
 Power Apps automatically sets the main landmark to the app screen.

-For other types of landmarks, use a heading as a workaround.
+For other landmarks, use a heading as a workaround.

 ## Custom roles and states
 There is no built-in support for custom roles and states.
 Hence, it is not recommended to create composite check boxes, sliders, and toggles from built-in controls.

 Consider the following:
 * Mention the control's role and state in its AccessibleLabel.
-For example, if an **[Icon](controls/control-shapes-icons.md)** is used as a check box, its label could be "Enable notifications.
+For example, if an **[Icon](controls/control-shapes-icons.md)** is used as a check box, its label could be “Enable notifications.
 Check box.
-Checked."
+Checked.”
-* [Create a code component](../../developer/component-framework/overview.md) that sets aria roles and states as appropriate.
+* [Create a code component](../../developer/component-framework/overview.md) that sets WAI-ARIA [roles](https://www.w3.org/TR/wai-aria-1.1/#usage_intro) and [states](https://www.w3.org/TR/wai-aria-1.1/#introstates) as appropriate.

 ## Custom keyboard handling
 It is not possible to react to specific key presses.
 For example, you can't have custom behavior for arrow keys or the Escape key.
 Hence, it is not possible to compose list-like controls like radio buttons nor dismissable overlays from built-in controls.